Alex1ne/Alex1ne/README.md

 # 💫 About Me:
 Hello and welcome to my profile!
-Here I upload examples of programs written in C<br>You are welcome to use them, and if you have some advice, I'd be happy to hear it.<br>I try to upload often to my repository, since I'm studing Computer Engineering right now.<br>I hope to become better at programming!
+Here I upload examples of programs written in multiple programming lenguages, as well as some explanations.<br>You are welcome to use them, and if you have some advice, I'd be happy to hear it.<br>I try to upload often to my repository, since I'm studing Computer Engineering right now.<br>I hope to become better at programming!
 Thanks for reading 👁️😉

 ## 🌐 Socials: